 Laser Therapy is a surgery-free, drug-free, non-invasive treatment to reduce pain and inflammation while accelerating the speed of healing.
-Used in human medicine for many years, cold laser therapy, also known as Class IV deep tissue laser therapy, is becoming increasingly popular in the use of animals and has been scientifically proven beneficial for multiple acute and chronic conditions.
+Used in human medicine for many years, cold laser therapy, also known as Class IV deep tissue laser therapy, is becoming increasingly popular in the use of animals such as cats and dogs and has been scientifically proven beneficial for multiple acute and chronic conditions.

 How does it help my pet?

 Using a Class IV deep tissue laser, a beam of light is delivered to the cells and induces a biological response called “photo-bio-stimulation” which promotes healing.
 Simply speaking, our probe delivers a constant therapeutic application of laser light at a low intensity as we slowly move it over the affected area.
 This causes the cells to react in a variety of beneficial ways thus stimulating the body’s natural ability to heal.

 Laser Therapy is a safe and effective modality that can provide your pet with pain relief and increase the speed of healing.
 They will feel a warm sensation in the area that is being treated.
 To keep the sensation from being too warm, the area is wet down with water or sterile saline.
 Strict safety guidelines must be used when treating with a laser, and therefore, goggles for humans and “doggles” for pets must be worn.
 We find that most pets become completely accustomed to the “doggles” after just a couple of sessions.
 And they are so cute wearing them!

 What are the benefits of Laser Therapy for cats and dogs?